About Mount Holyoke College

 Mount Holyoke College’s 800-acre campus is widely considered to be one of the most beautiful in the nation with its neo-Gothic buildings, spacious greens, two small lakes, and a magnificent tree canopy.
 It is home to more than 40 academic buildings and residence halls.
 The main campus is an arboretum with a diverse collection of trees and shrubs, while a nature preserve spans more than 300 acres and serves as an environmental classroom.

-A more recent addition to the campus is the Makerspace which has been co-located with the Media Lab since Fall 2015.
+In Fall 2015, a Makerspace opened on campus, co-located with the Media Lab in the Art building.
 The Makerspace brings together tools, people and resources to support hands-on curricular and co-curricular programming that feeds the expanding maker culture on campus from a central hub.
 The Makerspace equipment includes 3D printers, a Laser Cutter, soldering stations, sewing machines, a vacuum former, and a vinyl cutter, supporting the needs of academic courses, workshops, events and other programs that bring students, faculty, and other community members into often-interdisciplinary collaborations to design and make objects and other products.
+Planning is underway to convert the first floor of Prospect Hall into a new home for the Makerspace, the spacious 8,000-square-foot Maker and Innovation Lab.
+The new facility will add wood- and metal-working capabilities and greatly expand the array of tools, teaching, collaboration and work spaces students and faculty from across the curriculum can use to explore the role of making, test their ideas, and bring them to life.

-Other facilities include a center for foreign language study, two theatres for theatre performances, a 400-seat auditorium for music performance, specialized computer labs, a lively campus center, the 900-seat Abbey Chapel with its Interfaith Sanctuary, a meditation garden and teahouse, a facility offering child care and child study opportunities, and the Talcott Greenhouse, a 6,500-square-foot complex used for teaching, research, ornamental display, and plant propagation.
-A new environmentally sustainable residence hall housing 175 students opened in 2008; it was awarded a Gold LEED (Leadership in Energy and Environmental Design) certification from the U.S. Green Building Council.
+Other facilities at Mount Holyoke include a center for foreign language study, two theatres for theatre performances, a 400-seat auditorium for music performance, specialized computer labs, the 900-seat Abbey Chapel with its Interfaith Sanctuary, a meditation garden and teahouse, a facility offering child care and child study opportunities, and the Talcott Greenhouse, a 6,500-square-foot complex used for teaching, research, ornamental display, and plant propagation.
+The newest residence hall, opened in 2008, was awarded a Gold LEED (Leadership in Energy and Environmental Design) certification from the U.S. Green Building Council.

 Mount Holyoke’s library has a collection that currently totals more than 750,000 print volumes, including 1,600 periodical subscriptions.
 The library also licenses access to more than 200 scholarly research databases as well as thousands of ebooks and ejournals.
 In addition, it shares a catalog with other members of the Five College Consortium; the combined collections provide students and faculty with direct access to more than eight million volumes.
 The library also features several innovative multipurpose venues for collaboration, research, and technology support.